Key Takeaways

 Multiple Defendants Mean Multiple Insurance Policies

-One of the strategic advantages of trucking accident litigation is that multiple potentially liable defendants often means multiple insurance policies available to satisfy a verdict or settlement.
-A typical case might involve the driver's personal umbrella policy, the motor carrier's liability policy with its $750,000 to $5 million minimum, the broker's errors-and-omissions coverage, the shipper's general liability policy, the trailer owner's policy, and the third-party maintenance company's liability coverage.
-Identifying all available insurance through discovery is critical to maximizing recovery, especially in catastrophic injury cases where damages exceed any single policy.
-Understanding what electronic evidence exists—including ECM black box data—is equally important to establishing liability against each defendant in the chain.
+One of the strategic advantages of trucking accident litigation is that multiple potentially liable defendants may mean multiple insurance policies available to satisfy a verdict or settlement.
+A typical case might involve the motor carrier's liability policy, broker coverage, the shipper's general liability policy, the trailer owner's policy, and a third-party maintenance company's liability coverage.
+Those policies are not automatic sources of recovery; each must be tied to a viable liability theory.
+Identifying all available insurance through discovery is critical, especially in catastrophic injury cases where damages exceed any single policy.
+Understanding what electronic evidence exists, including ECM black box data, is equally important to establishing liability against each defendant in the chain.

 Discovery: Uncovering the Full Liability Chain

-Trucking companies do not voluntarily disclose the full picture of who was involved in a shipment and how responsibility was allocated.
-Aggressive, targeted discovery is essential to uncovering the complete liability chain.
+Trucking defendants may not voluntarily disclose the full picture of who was involved in a shipment and how responsibility was allocated.
+Targeted discovery is essential to uncovering the complete liability chain.
 Interrogatories identify all parties involved in the shipment.
 Requests for production compel disclosure of contracts, bills of lading, lease agreements, maintenance records, and driver qualification files.
 Subpoenas reach brokers, shippers, and maintenance shops that may not be named parties.
 Corporate depositions reveal the organizational structure, relationships, and decision-making processes that determine who controlled what, who hired whom, and who maintained the equipment.
-These facts establish both liability and the ability to pay.
+These facts establish both liability and available coverage.

 Frequently Asked Questions